×

 Tumor Lysis Syndrome (TLS)

 • Administer aggressive intravenous hydration and anti-hyperuricemic therapy in patients at high risk for TLS.
-Correct electrolyte abnormalities, monitor renal function and fluid balance, and administer supportive care, including dialysis, as indicated.
+Correct electrolyte abnormalities, monitor renal function and fluid balance, and administer supportive care, including dialysis as indicated.

 Infections